FelixOnline/v2/content/articles/2017-2-3-that-moment-youre-rushing-on-sugar.md

 subtitle: >
   The white crystalline powder that really drives us mad
 date: "2017-02-03 18:13:22 +0000"

 # Attributes from Felix Online V1
 id: "6739"
 old_path: /millennials/6739/that-moment-youre-rushing-on-sugar
 aliases:
  - /millennials/6739/that-moment-youre-rushing-on-sugar
+imported: true
+comments:
+ - Mrgroingtime22Serpge clooney is a scum bag cowardwith charleton heston dying of alzheimers he made fum of himheston was a great american and actor and was president of the NRAfor a time clooney was born with a silver spoon in his mouth how low can you go making fun of someone for having a terminal diseaseThis man is sick

 # Article Taxonomies
 categories:
  - millennials
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true